mfmanberg/CS506_Project/3_OUTPUT/3_svr/ReadMe.md

         - C in {0.1, 1, 10}
         - gamma in {'scale', 0.01, 0.001}
         - epsilon in {0.01, 0.1, 0.5, 1.0}
+    - Grid search was doneon a subset of the training data of size 40000.

     - The best hyperparameters found were:
         - {'C': 10, 'cache_size': 200, 'coef0': 0.0, 'degree': 3, 'epsilon': 0.01, 'gamma': 0.01, 'kernel': 'rbf', 'max_iter': -1, 'shrinking': True, 'tol': 0.001, 'verbose': False}